floe/surfacestreams/README.md

 ### Usage

 By default, all executables will run the GStreamer pipeline `videoconvert ! fpsdisplaysink` to provide a debug view.
-If you want any other pipeline, pass it as a single commandline parameter, e.g. `./realsense "jpegenc ! rtpgstpay ! udpsink"` to stream the compressed view over a network.
+If you want any other pipeline, pass it as a single commandline parameter, e.g. `./realsense 0 "jpegenc ! rtpgstpay ! udpsink"` to stream the compressed view over a network (first parameter is camera number).
 In the debug view, the following commands are available:

   * `space` - reset the perspective transformation
   * `mouse` - create new perspective transformation